Professor Adam Brown (about me)

 I take these issues very seriously.
 So does BYU.
 So does your employer, the Office of Legislative Research and General Counsel.
 Please let us help you.

 Most lifelong mental illnesses emerge in adolescence and early adulthood—the typical college students' age.
 If you experience frequent sadness, worry, fear, inability to focus, nightmares, forgetfulness, or extreme mood changes; if you are withdrawing socially by avoiding friends and social activities; if you experience significant changes in sleeping habits or eating habits; if you are abusing alcohol, prescription medications, or other substances; or if you are thinking about hurting yourself, then please talk to somebody.

-Mental health concerns and stressful life events can affect students' academic performance and quality of life.
+Mental health concerns, crime, family problems, and other stressful life events can affect students' academic performance and quality of life.
 BYU Counseling and Psychological Services (CAPS, 1500 WSC, 801-422-3035, https://caps.byu.edu) provides confidential counseling and stress management services for free to full-time students.
 For general information please visit https://caps.byu.edu.
-For more immediate concerns please visit http://help.byu.edu.
+For more immediate concerns please visit https://help.byu.edu.